mark-scott-mjs/SRC/README.md

 # Tokenomics

 To begin, there will be 30,000 SCR tokens minted.
 3,000 of these coins will be held for me and the fellas.
 The remaining 27,000 will be put into circulation within the Uniswap liquidity pool.
-People who purchase SCR and subsecuently stake it will be rewarded 1% of the amount they stake, leading to a small inflation of the supply over time.
+People who purchase SCR and subsecuently stake it will be rewarded a percentage of the amount they stake, leading to a small inflation of the supply over time.

 # Contributing